Z27a/Redback-NMP-Opendrive/README.md

 ### Potential issues

 - The track currently has a set width of 4 metres.
-If the coordinates given are too small, it may cause the track will overlap on itself weirdly.
+If the coordinates given are too small, it may cause the track to overlap on itself weirdly.

-- If the coordinates are sequenced in a way where reference lines are drawn will intersect, then the track will overlap on itself incorrectly.
+- If the coordinates are sequenced in a way where reference lines are drawn will intersect, then it will cause the track to overlap without making a proper intersection.